 - Directorate: Food, Agriculture and Natural Resources- ensuring food availability, access, safety and nutritional value; disaster preparedness for food security; equitable and sustainable use of the environment and natural resources; and strengthening institutional framework and capacity building.

 - Directorate: Social and Human Develop and Special Programmes – supporting the development of SADC’s human capital to its fullest potential as an essential step towards tackling the socioeconomic challenges facing the region.

-The Deputy Executive Secretary: Finance and Administration is responsible for two Directorates and two units:
+The Deputy Executive Secretary: Corporate Affairs is responsible for two Directorates and two units: